Nature & Scenery

 The biggest draw for Bude is the coast and its array of fantastic beaches.
 Bude’s premier beach, Summerleaze, is popular with surfers and families alike.
 Known for its soft sand, and easy access central Bude location.
 The stretches of coast unfurling from Bude to the northeast into Devon, and southwest, deeper into Cornwall, are designated National Landscapes.
 Following the South West Coast Path in either direction will provide rugged scenery, where the rolling hills meet the sea, lofty cliffs tower over glinting seas, and cinematic views await.

-Dog friendly Family friendly For Groups Heritage Nature & Scenery Outdoor Adventures Unique experiences
+Family friendly For Groups Heritage Nature & Scenery

 Canadian Canoeing with Atlantic Pursuits